 Leadership styles-visionary, Coaching, Affiliative, Democratic, Pacesetting Commanding, Transformational, Transactional.
 Autocratic, Participative, Laissez-Faire Leader versus Managers.
-Leadership communication - Rationale, tactic, assertive, formal, informal, communication in crisis- leadership and negotiations, Leadership Presentations-convincing and impressive style empowering people to meet higher order needs, initiating organization-wide motivational programs, involvement with all stakeholders- focusing on organization growth.
+Leadership communication - Rationale, tactic, assertive, formal, informal, communication in crisis- leadership and negotiations, Leadership Presentations-convincing and impressive style values, attitudes and ethics of a leader.
+Leader as a relationship builderempowering people to meet higher order needs, initiating organization-wide motivational programs, involvement with all stakeholders- focusing on organization growth.
 Leader as an inspirer- motivation and leadership, recognizing and appreciating contributions, empowering others to lead Leader as an innovator - leader's role in shaping culture and values in an organization.
 Leader as a Liaison-Leader as team player